Salvi (footballer)

-Salvador Sánchez Ponce (born 30 March 1991), commonly known as Salvi Sánchez, is a Spanish professional footballer who plays as a winger for AD Ceuta FC.
+Salvador Sánchez Ponce (born 30 March 1991), commonly known as Salvi Sánchez, is a Spanish professional footballer who plays as a winger.

 Career

 Early career

 Born in Sanlúcar de Barrameda, Cádiz, Andalusia, Sánchez finished his graduation with Sevilla FC, making his senior debuts with the C-team on 27 April 2010 by coming on as a second-half substitute in a 2–1 Tercera División away loss against UD Los Barrios.
 In the 2010–11 campaign, he appeared in two matches for the reserves in Segunda División B, but resumed his spell at the club with the C's.

 In the 2012 summer Sánchez joined hometown club Atlético Sanluqueño CF, also in the third level.
 On 28 June 2014, after the club's relegation, he moved to fellow league team CF Villanovense.

 Cádiz

 On 5 July 2015, Sánchez signed for Cádiz CF, still in the third division.
 He scored a career-best seven goals during the campaign, as his side returned to Segunda División after six years, and renewed his contract for four years on 9 August 2016.

 Sánchez made his professional debut on 19 August 2016, starting in a 1–1 away draw against UD Almería.
 He scored his first professional goal on 3 September, netting his team's second in a 3–2 loss at CD Mirandés.

 On 5 November 2017, Sánchez scored a brace in a 2–0 away defeat of Almería.
 Sánchez became the top assist maker of Cádiz in 2019 with a total of eight assists, two of them in the matches of the 2018–19 season and six in the 2019–20 season.

 On 27 September 2020, Sánchez scored his debut goal in La Liga in the match against former club Sevilla.